jbush001/NyuziProcessor/README.md

 ### Build (Linux & MacOS)

-Download and build Verilator (while some Linux package managers have this, it is way out of date).
+Download and build Verilator as follows (while some Linux package managers have this, it is way out of date):

     cd tools
     curl http://www.veripool.org/ftp/verilator-3.876.tgz | tar xvz